julien/git-get/README.md

 git-get
 ---

-A simple script to handle github pull requests.
+A simple script to handle GitHub pull requests.

 ### Installation: